Vermeille History: The Ladies Arc

 History

-Created in 1897, its conditions were the subject of a major innovation in 2004 when it was opened up to 4-year-old mares, extended from 2006 to females of all ages.
+Created in 1897, its conditions were the subject of a major innovation in 2004 when it was opened to 4-year-old mares and extended to females of all ages from 2006.

 Due to war, the Prix Vermeille was not run from 1914 to 1918 or in 1939 and 1940.
 In 1943 and 1944, it was run at Tremblay.
 Up until 1954, an overweight was imposed upon winners of certain races.